savonet/liquidsoap/doc/content/encoding_formats.md

 Some encoding formats, for instance `mp4` require to rewing their stream and write a header after the fact, when encoding of the current track has finished.
 For historical reasons, such formats cannot be used with `output.file`.
 To remedy that, we have introduced the `output.url` operator.
 When using this operator, the encoder is fully in charge of the output file and can thus write headers after the fact.
 The `%ffmpeg` encoder is one such encoder that can be used with this operator.

+The `%audio.copy` and `%video.copy` encoders have two mutually exclusive options to handle keyframes:
+* `%audio.copy(wait_for_keyframe)` and `%video.copy(wait_for_keyframe)`: Wait until at least one keyframe has been passed to start passing encoded packets from a new stream.
+* `%audio.copy(ignore_keyframe)` and `%video.copy(ignore_keyframe)`: Ignore all keyframes.

+These options are useful when switching from one encoded stream to the next.

+With option `wait_for_keyframe`, the encoder discards any new packet at the beginning of a stream until a keyframe is passed.
+This means that playback will be paused until it can be resumed properly with no decoding glitches.
+This option is implemented globally when possible, i.e. in case of a video track with keyframes and an audio track with no keyframes, the audio track will discard packets until a video keyframe has been passed.
+This is the default option.

+With option `ignore_keyframe`, the encoder starts passing encoded data right away.
+Content is immediately added but playback might get stuck until a new keyframe is passed.

+It is worth noting that some audio encoders may also have keyframes.

 Ogg
 ---